Supercheck LogoSupercheck

 2. Click Add Provider

-After creating providers, attach them to monitors or jobs:
+After creating providers, attach them to monitors or jobs in their Alerts settings.

 Alert Types

-Job FailureOne or more tests in the job failedRed
+FailureOne or more tests in the job failedError

 Thresholds prevent alert noise from transient issues like network blips or brief service hiccups.